albar965/littlenavmap-manual/src/en/INTRO.rst

 *Little Navmap* is currently available in several languages, although not all translations are complete.

+Your system language is used if supported.
+Otherwise *Little Navmap* falls back to English.
+The language for the user interface can be change in ``Options`` on page :ref:`user-interface`.

 I will happily support anybody who would like to translate the user interface or manual into another language.
 Language packages can be